Cheer Up! (Reel Big Fish album): Eventual release and subsequent promotion

 On April 5, 2002, Cheer Up! was announced for release in two months' time.
 The following month, the band filmed a music video for "Where Have You Been".
-"Where Have You Been?" was released to modern rock radio stations on May 27, 2002, and in the following week, "Good Thing", "Ban the Tube Top", "What Are Friends For" were posted on the band's website.
+In early June 2002, "Good Thing", "Ban the Tube Top", "What Are Friends For" were posted on the band's website.
+"Where Have You Been?" was released to modern rock radio stations on June 10, 2002.
 The European CD version of "Where Have You Been?" included "Average Man" and a cover of "There Is Nothing Like a Dame" (1949) as its B-sides, alongside the "Where Have You Been?" music video.
 Barrett said their label "decided ['Where Have You Been?'] was the single because there were no horns on it and they said horns were over".
 The video for the song opens with Barrett singing outside a café, and later behind a display case, intermittently cutting to the band performing in a room with mannequins.
 A version of "Where Have You Been?" posted on the band's website included a spoken-word introduction that was left off the album version as Barrett felt it "would get old".

-Cheer Up! was released on June 25, 2002; the UK edition, which saw release on July 29, 2002, included "Rock It with I" and a cover of "Kiss Me Deadly" (1988) by Lita Ford as bonus tracks.
+Originally planned for release in April 2002, Cheer Up! was eventually released on June 25, 2002; the UK edition, which saw release on July 29, 2002, included "Rock It with I" and a cover of "Kiss Me Deadly" (1988) by Lita Ford as bonus tracks.
 The latter had been previously available two years ago as part of a benefit album for the Heal the Bay advocacy group.
 The cover art of the evil clown was drawn by Aaron Barrett's father.

 Between June and August 2002, the group went on the Warped Tour, where they were accompanied by Chris Rhodes of the Mighty Mighty Bosstones and formerly of Spring Heeled Jack for the trek.
 Garza took a break from the band due to the death of a family member, resulting in Steen covering for him again.
 Following this, they appeared at the Reading Festival in the UK; the band pulled out of the accompanying Leeds date due to delays and no other act letting them switch stage times with them.
 In September and October 2002, they embarked on a headlining US tour, with support from the Starting Line and the Kicks.
 They ended the year touring Australia and Japan.